JZacharyG/ProofSchool/README.md

   - `\block`
   - `\unit`
   - `\unitnumber`
+  - `\weeknumber`
   - `\sheetnumber`
   - `\title`
+  - `\studentname`

-  I would suggest making a file named `CourseInfo.tex`, and then `input`ing it in the preamble of every handout.
+  I would suggest making a file named `CourseInfo.tex`, and then `\input`ing it in the preamble of every handout.
 It would contain the first four (for math classes) or three (for morning classes) of these commands, which would be common to all handouts for a given class.
 You can also include any custom macros or other definitions that you want for this class, and all of your handouts will automatically see them!

-- You can customize the heading placed at the top of the first page, although it isn't quite as easy as I'd like yet.
+- A heading is automatically placed at the top of the first page (unless the `notitle` option is given to the document class).
+There are a few that are pre-defined, and you can fairly easily make your own!

   - You can use `\renewcommand{\firstpageheader}{[...]}` to use a different header.
 This is *also* the sort of thing that I'd recommend putting in `CourseInfo.tex`.